gidich/trailhead-leaderboard/README.md

     [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

     - For **App Name**, specify a name for your application.
-For example, if you specify trailhead-leaderboard, your application will be available at http://trailhead-leaderboard.herokuapp.com.
+For example, if you specify sample-trailhead-leaderboard, your application will be available at http://sample-trailhead-leaderboard.herokuapp.com.
 Your app name has to be unique on the herokuapp.com domain.
     - Click the **Deploy App** button

 2. Configure the schedule: (this keeps the leaderboard up to date daily)